An Optically Targeted Search for Gravitational Waves emitted by Core-Collapse Supernovae during the Third Observing Run of Advanced LIGO and Advanced Virgo: Methodology

 In the \textit{Long-Lasting Bar Mode} scenario (or shortly bar model), a very rapidly rotating progenitor star induces bar mode instabilities in the proto-neutron star.
 These instabilities are either of dynamical \cite{lai:95,brown:01,shibata:05,rmr:98} or corrotational (low $T/|W|$) type \cite{rotinst:05,ott:07prl, scheidegger:10b,takiwaki:16,Shibagaki:20,pan2021,Bugli:22}, the latter being preferred according to the most recent and sophisticated simulations.
 In this scenario, the instability leads to large amplitude GWs that depend on the properties of the deformed proto-neutron star.
 We use a simple phenomenological bar model~\cite{ott:10dcc,Cerda-Duran:21} in which the waveform can be modeled effectively by sine-Gaussian waveforms with amplitude $h_0$, frequency $f_0$ and width $\tau$ as parameters:

 where $\iota$ is a source viewing angle.
 The model used in the previous targeted searches~\citep{SNSearchO1O2,SNSearchS5A5S6} assumed a cylindrical bar's particular shape, parametrized by its mass, radius, and length.
 Here, the model is generalized, and no assumption is made about the core shape.
 Its shape is characterized by frequency, ellipticity, and quadrupolar mass moment.
-The $h_0$ is related to the bar parameters, while the $f_0$, and $\tau$ values are the same as in the previous model.
-See section~\ref{sec:ell} for more details about the new parametrizations and comparison to the previous model.
-In this search, we use $f_0$ = \{55, 82, 122, 182, 272, 405, 604, 900, 1342, 2000\}\,Hz and $\tau$ = \{0.001, 0.01, 0.1, 1.0\}\,s.
+The detailed derivation can be found in Ref.~\cite{Cerda-Duran:21}, and here we provide an overview of a method.